brendansparrow/brendansparrow-com/pages/home.md

 ## Services

 I've worked with over 120 companies—large and small—to plan, design, code, test and maintain their online presence.
 I enjoy building systems that deliver value at minimal cost.
-After 4 years in-agency, I made a return in January to working fully remotely as a freelancer.
+After 4 years in-agency, I made a return in January to working fully remotely as a freelance consultant.

 </section>

 ## Featured Projects

 ### Dine Delivered

 The highlight of my 4-year stint at Sheffield agency, [Aspire Creative](https://www.aspirecreative.co.uk), was building this award-winning catering experience for Dine.
 The project involved planning, designing and coding the user flows and design system for an interactive menu-building app, tailored specifically for large events organisers and caterers.
-Not only was it great fun, but it went on to win [Best Use of Technology](https://www.thecaterer.com/articles/532082/cateys-2018-best-use-of-technology-award-dine-delivered
-) at the 2018 Catey Awards.
+Not only was it great fun, but it went on to win [Best Use of Technology](https://www.thecaterer.com/articles/532082/cateys-2018-best-use-of-technology-award-dine-delivered) at the 2018 Catey Awards.

 <ul class="list-inline">
   <li>